xSuri/booksaveDiscord/README.md

 # Requirements
 All in /DB to import And Install Requirements

-And import the local DB to your DB server. ( discord.sql )
+And import the local DB to your DB server. ( messages.sql )

 # Start
 Go to /Main